 Groups may come in handy for classes with many students (N > 200), provided that these groups are fairly large (n > 50).
 Nevertheless, we encourage instructors to consider the consequences of partitioning their students.
 While grouping students might make Community Feeds feel a bit more manageable, they also constrain student interactions.

 - Set the "Groups Enabled" slider to ON.

 - Under "Group Count", specify how many groups you want in your Community.
-Community Members will be sorted evenly between these groups.
-Community Facilitators will not be partitioned.
+Community Members will be sorted evenly between these groups, though you can manually re-sort Members after the initial sorting.
+Community Facilitators will not be partitioned into groups.

 - Depending on enrollment, some groups may be smaller than others.
 For example, if 200 users are divided into three groups, Groups 1 and 2 will have 67 students, but Group 3 will have 66 students.

 - To allow students to see and interact with other groups, set the "Public Visibility" slider to ON.